asciamanna/asciamanna.github.io/_drafts/organizational-standardization-review-boards-and-the-death-of-innovation.md

 Now this doesn't mean that every team works in isolation and teams create inconsistency in the product in the name of autonomy.
 Rather teams can organize around areas requiring consistency and tools can be built for teams to use that provide consistency (e.g., a logging service to format log messages in a similar fashion across teams).
 I'll be discussing this nuance in more detail in a future post.

 ## An Organization Without Innovation
-What becomes quite obvious in hindsight, for anyone who has worked in a highly productive learning organization, is that companies that centralize standards, decision making, and process change crush innovation.
+What becomes obvious in hindsight, for anyone who has worked in a highly productive learning organization, is that companies that centralize standards, decision making, and process change crush innovation.
 It sends a clear message that innovation and initiative is to be punished not celebrated.
 If you are on a delivery team, it is something to be done in secret if at all.

 ## Team Apathy
 If a team needs to convince organizational leadership, a review board, a team of architects, or even just the other development teams of the merit of an improvement or experiment, they will simply stop trying to improve.
 Given the friction involved in getting any change through, teams stop trying to improve the way they work.
 Over time, the organization ends up creating apathetic teams because they just don’t have the time or energy to deliver on their team commitments and put in the heroic effort necessary to affect change in the organization.